Stem Cells and Prolotherapy for Knee Osteoarthritis and Cartilage Regeneration

 - Does not require hospitalization or surgery

 - Provides pain relief

-- and significantly improves cartilage quality.1
+- and significantly improves cartilage quality.4

-The educated patient will also find that not all research is favorable to stem cell therapy at this timedue to “great deal of heterogeneity in treatment methods,” 3 the great variety of ways stem cell therapy is performed, some variations are not as potent as others, and the inability to come up with a gold standard platform to conduct clinical trials.
+The educated patient will also find that not all research is favorable to stem cell therapy at this time due to “great deal of heterogeneity that is discrepancy in treatment methods,”6 the great variety of ways stem cell therapy is performed, some variations are not as potent as others, and the inability to come up with a gold standard platform to conduct clinical trials.